adrg/splash/README.md

 Both types come with the familiar [String](http://godoc.org/fmt#String), [Sprint](http://godoc.org/fmt#Sprint), [Sprintf](http://godoc.org/fmt#Sprintf)
 and [Sprintln](http://godoc.org/fmt#Sprintf) methods which are used the same as the ones in the [fmt](http://godoc.org/fmt) package.
-Moreover, from a coding standpoint, there is no difference between using a property and a style.
+Moreover, from a programming standpoint, there is no difference between using a property and a style.

 Full documentation can be found at https://pkg.go.dev/github.com/adrg/splash.